belivetech/belivetech.github.io/sdk-guide-for-ios.md

 ## Stream Health Monitoring (Beta)

 SDK provides videoBitrate monitoring during stream.
-It determines the quality of stream and an indication of host's network conditions. `didReceiveStreamMessage` callback returns average `bitrate` and `maxBitRate` in `statisticDidUpdate` call back of `BeLiveAudienceManagerDelegate` delegate.
+It determines the quality of stream and an indication of host's network conditions. `streamStatisticDidUpdate` callback returns average `bitrate` and `maxBitRate` for broadcaster in `BeLiveBroadcasterStreamKitDelegate` delegate.
+Meanwhile, same values are returned in call back method `didUpdateStatistic` of `BeLiveAudienceManagerDelegate` delegate.
 You can compare both values to notify users users of low network.
 We suggest that bitrate should be atleast 2.5 times of maxBitRate.

 See below for all parameters of BLStaticMessage